 - Store your medication appropriately – don’t store/leave your medication in your car, especially when the weather is very hot or cold

 Indapamide can cause side effects – just like any other medications.
 You might not be one of the people who experiences these, but it’s a good idea to become aware of them, since this can help you know what to look out for.
-General discussion with your doctor can be very valuable and help you in managing side effects, since it can raise recommendations like changing your dosage or adopting some changes in your lifestyle that you hadn’t thought about before.
+General discussion with your doctor can be very valuable and help you in managing side effects, since it can raise recommendations like changing your dose or adopting some changes in your lifestyle that you hadn’t thought about before.
 These might help you in managing your symptoms and making your treatment experience more pleasant, safe and effective.

 What side effects are there? – the production information leaflet that comes with Indapamide can be a good place to look at first to get an idea of some of the side effects that are possible.
 Some of the most common side effects are:

 - fatigue, weakness, or loss of energy

 - muscle cramps or spasms

 - Increased urination (during the first few weeks of treatment)

 What to do about side effects – if these effects are mild, they may go away within a few days or a couple of weeks.
 In some cases, however, they’re more severe or seem to persist for a while, and this is one of the cases in which you should see your doctor.